altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/hw2sw-flow/ug-hw2sw-flow-agx5e-premium-065b.md

 #### User Space I/O (UIO) Built-in Kernel Module

 >The User Space I/O (UIO) interface Kernel support depends on [CONFIG_UIO](https://www.kernelconfig.io/CONFIG_UIO) and [CONFIG_UIO_PDRV_GENIRQ](https://www.kernelconfig.io/CONFIG_UIO_PDRV_GENIRQ) parameters.
-These configurations are pre-enabled as a loading module in the GSRD 2.0 kernel. `CONFIG_UIO` and `CONFIG_UIO_PDRV_GENIRQ` need to be compile as built-in modules in the Kernel to be able to bind the driver after boot without user intervention.
+These configurations are pre-enabled as a loading module in the Baseline System Example Design 2.0 kernel. `CONFIG_UIO` and `CONFIG_UIO_PDRV_GENIRQ` need to be compile as built-in modules in the Kernel to be able to bind the driver after boot without user intervention.

 Configure the Yocto Linux Kernel (`linux-socfpga-lts`) to include UIO support as a built-in module through a Kernel configuration Fragment.